igncp/blueprints/js/shaka-player/commands.md

 # Shaka Player Commands

-These commands may not be specific to Shaka Player but they are useful while reviewing this projects:
+These commands may not be specific to Shaka Player but they are useful while reviewing this project:

 - Display public methods: